COSC3020/graph-search-ross223/README.md

 This implementation of Breadth First Search is very similar to the Depth First Search, it just uses shift instead of pop for getting the current node to make a queue instead of a stack.
-This makes a similar scenerio to Depth First Search where the while loop iterates at most V times and the for loop inside iterates at most E times.
-This results in a worst case runtime of $\Theta (VE)$.
+This makes a similar scenerio to Depth First Search which results in a worst case runtime of $Theta (V + E)$.

 ## Sources
-Jacob Morgan helped me with one line of code, but my implementations looks very similar.
+Jacob Morgan helped me with one line of code, but my implementations look very similar.
 Please know that this was unintentional and I made the rest of the code on my own.